jinjagit/react-sunpos/README.md

 # Sun Inclination Calculator
 Calculates and presents details of the sun's inclination for a chosen date and place (latitude, longitude & UTC offset)
+- Accurate to +/- 1 minute (time), when compared to https://www.timeanddate.com/sun/
+- Reasonably responsive layout (mobile x desktop)
+- Makes use of Recharts charting library
+- I'm still learning the basics of React, so don't take this implementation as exemplary!

 ## Acknowledgement
 - Algorithm to find inclination of sun for specific location and time based on: https://gml.noaa.gov/grad/solcalc/solareqns.PDF